a3X3k/Traboda/Always Has Been/readme.md

 ![Bi0s](https://github.com/a3X3k/Training/blob/main/Forensics/Assets/24.jpeg?raw=true)

-- Download the **PNG** image.
+- Download the `PNG` Image.
-- You wont be able to see anything.
+- You won't be able to see anything.

 ![Bi0s](https://github.com/a3X3k/Training/blob/main/Forensics/Assets/25.jpeg?raw=true)

-- From the hint given in the question, **Look up in the BLUE sky !
+- From the hint given in the question, `Look up in the BLUE sky !
 It's a bird, it's a PLANE or wait ..
 It's both ?
+But how ?`
-But how ?** we can understand that the image has to be analysed in different planes.
+- We shall understand that the image has to be analysed in different planes.
-- Using **Stegsolve** we can analyze images in different planes by taking off bits of the image.
+- Using `Stegsolve` we can analyze images in different `planes` by taking off bits of the image.

 ## Installation